markkurossi/mpc/README.md

 The parser parses the MPCL input files, including any referenced packages, and creates an abstract syntax tree (AST).

-The AST is next converted into _Static Single Assignment_ form (SSA) where each variable is defined and assigned only once.
-The SSA transformation does also type checks so that all variable assignments and call arguments and return values are checked (or converted) to be or correct type.
+The AST is then converted into _Static Single Assignment_ form (SSA) where each variable is defined and assigned only once.
+The SSA transformation does also type checks so that all variable assignments and function call arguments and return values are checked (or converted) to be or correct type.

 ### Types